ICTU/sonar/README.md

 Base profile name
 Language (internal SonarQube language identifier)

-**The newly created profile will be set to default unless the current default profile has a name ending with "DEFAULT" (or "default").**
+**The newly created profile will be set to default unless the current default profile has a name ending with "DEFAULT" (or "default")**
+**OR unless the current default profile has a name ending with "EXTENDED" (or "extended").
+In the latter case the parent of the current default profile will be changed to the newly created profile.**

 ## Activating or deactivating rules in the quality profiles